Overv/Open.GL/content/drawing.md

 Adding some more colors
 ========

-A solid color triangle is a little bit boring, it would be a lot more fun if each of the triangle's corners had a different color!
-Let's add a color attribute to accomplish this.
+Although uniforms have their place, color is something we'd rather like to specify per corner of the triangle!
+Let's add a color attribute to the vertices to accomplish this.

 We'll first have to add the extra attributes to the vertex data.
 Transparency isn't really relevant, so we'll only add the red, green and blue components: